maccu71/projects/README.md

 <br/><br/>

-7) `sonda-readiness-tcp.yml` - A Kubernetes manifest showcasing the capabilities of a readinessProbe, a powerful feature ensuring the operational readiness of containers.
+**7) `sonda-readiness-tcp.yml` - A Kubernetes manifest showcasing the capabilities of a readinessProbe, a powerful feature ensuring the operational readiness of containers.**

 In this case, the readinessProbe is utilized to validate the availability of my local NFS service before bringing to life the container